 By getting a coffee maker and having homemade coffee more often you cut down this expense by more than half.
 You can get a great coffee maker at Amazon for less than $30.

 *Potential annual savings: $300-$600

 Those genius tips alone can help you save anywhere from $5000-$20,000+ each year.
 Imagine what you can do with extra cash like this!
-Let me know which tips you think will help you outQ
+Let me know which of these brilliant ways to save money you’ll be using.

 I’d love to connect so let me know which tips you think will help you out!